 Griffin continued to write; Levitan continued to wear the hats of both a magazine publisher (he added Soul Teen and Soul Confessions in 1973) and a businessman in the hard-hat trades: In 1963 Levitan bought Well Machinery & Supply Company.

 He is buried in Ahavath Sholom Cemetery.

-By 1983 Sepia magazine had a circulation of approximately 160,000, but it could not compete with Ebony (2011 circulation, 1.2 million).
+By 1983 Sepia magazine had a circulation of approximately 160,000, but it could not compete with Ebony.
 That year Sepia magazine’s big iron heart—its rotary press–stopped beating.

-A half century after once-blind John Howard Griffin saw the South through a black man’s eyes, Black Like Me continues to be read in several languages and to be taught in colleges.
+Today, a half-century after once-blind John Howard Griffin saw the South through a black man’s eyes with the help of a northern Jew living among gentiles in the South, Black Like Me continues to be read in several languages and to be taught in colleges.